ur-cs-courses/course-project-krykna/docs/design/DESIGN.md

 Relationships

-* The Room class has a 1-to-1 composition with enum class Room_Status
+* The Room class has a 1-to-1 composition with enum class Status
-* The Room class has a 1-to-1 composition with enum class Room_Size
+* The Room class has a 1-to-1 composition with enum class Size

 # Sequence Diagram Documentation